viamrobotics/docs/docs/fleet/locations.md

 weight: 30
 type: "docs"
 no_list: true
-description: A location is a virtual grouping of robots that allows you to organize robots and manage access to your fleets.
+description: A location is a virtual grouping of machines that allows you to organize machines and manage access to your fleets.
 tags: ["fleet management", "cloud", "app"]
 aliases:
   - /manage/fleet/locations/
 ---

 In Viam, every machine belongs to a location.
-A location is a virtual grouping of robots that allows you to organize robots and manage access.
+A location is a virtual grouping of machines that allows you to organize machines and manage access.
-Generally, a location defines a group of robots that are geographically close to each other.
+Generally, a location defines a group of machines that are geographically close to each other.
 If you are familiar with Google Drive, you can think of a location as similar to a folder within a shared drive.

 For example, an organization called Good Robots Inc has two warehouses across New York and Oregon.
-Good Robots Inc can organize its robots into two locations based on their physical presence in a warehouse.
+Good Robots Inc can organize its machines into two locations based on their physical presence in a warehouse.

 You can also use locations as proxies for environments such as "Production" and "Testing" or other groupings.
 Locations do not have to correspond with physical locations.